The Milky Way Laboratory

 In the Milky Way Laboratory our approach is manifold.
 The complex interplay of physical processes involved precludes a simple predictive theory for star formation and necessitates direct comparisons between observations and simulations.
-We have developed a series of arepo simulations of our Galaxy’s Center that accurately reproduce its major kinematic and structural features.
+We have developed a series of AREPO simulations of our Galaxy’s Center that accurately reproduce its major kinematic and structural features.
 These simulations include an accurate gravitational potential and star formation physics, including self-gravity and feedback (Sormani et al. 2020, Tress et al. 2020).
-We are currently running high-resolution zoom simulations toward clouds in the simulated CMZ, from which we will construct synthetic observations for direct comparison with observational data.
+We have included tracer particles to uncover the origin of CMZ clouds and total Galactic Center inflow rate (Hatchfield et al. 2021).
+In the next phase, we hope to run high-resolution zoom simulations toward clouds in the simulated CMZ, from which we will construct synthetic observations for direct comparison with observational data.
 (Figure shows total column density of gas from Sormani et al. 2020.)

 The CMZ is the only galaxy center we can presently study in exquisite detail, yet the diverse physics in this region connects communities across the electromagnetic spectrum.
 With its extreme properties, the CMZ bridges the gap from our local, quiescent environment to more distant galaxies.
 The 3-D CMZ project will produce, for the first time, a comprehensive, self-consistent 3-D picture of the CMZ.
 This map is relevant for communities across astrophysics, impacting constraints on dark-matter annihilation in the Galactic Center and allowing us to test the universality of a star formation-dense gas relationship.
 We will create a self-consistent, probabilistic 3-D picture of the Central Molecular Zone, (CMZ: the inner 500 pc of the Milky Way), for the first time, including the best available constraints and uncertainties.
 This map will be physically motivated and consistent with all observational constraints.
 Image on the right is an artist’s rendition (credit: Francesca Holland) of a top-down view of the two-spiral arm model of our Galaxy’s CMZ, inspired by Henshaw et al. 2016, based on e.g. Sofue et al. 1995, Sawada et al. 2004).